List of Dallas (1978 TV series) episodes

 Dallas is an American prime time television soap opera that revolves around the Ewings, a wealthy Texas family in the oil and cattle-ranching industries.
 The show was famous for its cliffhangers, including the "Who shot J.R.?" mystery and the "Dream Season".

 The original miniseries (consisting of five episodes) from 1978 is now presented as "Season 1" in keeping with the initial release on DVD in 2004, although originally Season 1 officially began with the episode that aired on September 23, 1978.
 This article has been reformatted to list episodes by the current convention rather than original designation.
-Over its fourteen seasons, 357 episodes and four made-for-television movies and reunion specials aired.
+Between 1978 and 1991, 357 episodes aired over 14 seasons, in addition to three made-for-television movies that aired in 1986, 1996 and 1998.